-A hair follicle drug test is one of the newer types of drug testing available and is quickly becoming the preferred drug testing for employers and court-ordered testing.
-This type of test allows for detection of substances like marijuana, cocaine, obiates, barbiturates and many other types of drugs.
+A hair follicle drug test is one of the newer types of drug testing available and is quickly becoming the preferred drug testing for employers, as well as court-ordered probation testing.
+Hair testing allows for detection of substances like marijuana, cocaine, obiates, barbiturates and many other types of drugs.
 Hair drug testing can determine if a person has ingested drugs in the past 90 days.

 Urine drug tests can only identify drug use for approximately a week into an individual’s recent past.
 For that reason, hair drug or hair alcohol EtG tests are better suited to detect binge or chronic drug usage over a more extended period of time.

 National Drug Screening provides 5-panel, 7-panel, 9-panel, 12-panel, 14-panel and 17-panel hair follicle testing.
 All of our drug tests can be purchased online, or by calling us at 866-843-4545 to schedule a test at a location near you.
 Drug testing centers for hair drug testing are available in all areas of the United Stated.
 You can also order your hair test online.